Kovah/blog.kovah.de/content/en/2019/useful-docker-shell-aliases/index.md

 # May be extended with the service name to get service-specific logs, like
 # 'dcl php' to get the logs of the php container
 alias dcl="docker-compose logs"

+# Quickly run the docker exec command like this: 'dex container-name bash'
+alias dex="docker exec -it"
 ```

 **System-wide management**